William Contreras Preview, Player Props: Brewers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 4.01 team ERA that ranks 10th among all MLB pitching staffs.
+- The Yankees have the 11th-ranked team ERA among all league pitching staffs (4.03).

-- The righty last pitched on Sunday against the Houston Astros, when he went five innings, allowing one earned run while giving up five hits.
+- In his most recent appearance on Tuesday against the Detroit Tigers, the right-hander went six innings, allowing one earned run while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.